grassroot-software/grassroot_curriculum/ruby/automated_testing/rspec_part_two_code_sharing.md

 In this lesson we will be exploring some of the tools RSpec provides for sharing code among multiple tests.
 Specifically, we will be looking at hook, let and subject helper methods.
 These methods are frequently used in RSpec test suites so it's important to know how they work and when to use them.

-We will once again be working from the `odin_rspec` project we set up in the previous lesson.
+We will once again be working from the `grassroot_rspec` project we set up in the previous lesson.
 To get the most out this lesson, please follow along with all the examples.

 ### Learning Outcomes